 Trend 11: The Google Analytics Upgrade

-July 2023 sees the launch of a new version of Google Analytics, called GA4, and every digital marketer must know how the update works and be up to speed before Google Analytics Universal comes to an end.
+July 2023 saw the launch of a new version of Google Analytics, called GA4, and every digital marketer must know how the update works.

-GA4 is already available for installation, and testing the functionality and reporting capabilities now will ensure you’re fully versed by July.
+GA4 is here, however testing the functionality and reporting capabilities will ensure you’re fully up to speed.
 It’s also worth using any of the thousands of online courses if you encounter blips while transitioning over.

 Remember, data privacy rules and legislation are also fundamental, so if you’re reliant on any alternative analytics software, be sure to verify that it’s compliant with all the relevant regulations in your jurisdiction and sector.